ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Optimistic Concurrency assumes that any __Atomic Operation__ on state can be completed without interfering with others.
-Each and every operation will run without aquiring locks to the resources.
+Each and every operation will run without acquiring locks to the resources.
 Before comitting the result to the memory, the operation will verify that there was no modification to the resource during the update operation.
 If verification discovers that data was in fact modified meanwhile, the operation will be restarted.